Title

 Buried: Maplewood Cemetery, Freehold, New Jersey

-Joseph D. Bedle One afternoon, I was in Freehold and I decided to drop by the Maplewood Cemetery to pick up a couple Dead Governors, Joel Parker and Joseph Bedle.
+Bedle_grave.jpgBedle.jpg One afternoon back in 2004, I was in Freehold and I decided to drop by the Maplewood Cemetery to pick up a couple Dead Governors, Joel Parker and Joseph Bedle.
 I didn't know where they were, but I knew what they looked like and Maplewood Cemetery isn't very big or has a lot of trees so in the end they were easy to find.

-Beddle's grave 2 Bedle was born to Thomas J. Bedle, a merchant, a justice of the peace for upwards of twenty-five years and a judge of the Court of Common Pleas for the county of Monmouth and Hannah Dorsett.
+Bedle was born to Thomas J. Bedle, a merchant, a justice of the peace for and a judge of the Court of Common Pleas for the county of Monmouth, and Hannah Dorsett.
 Bedle's early education was attained in the schools in Middletown Point.
 He later studied law at a school in Ballston Spa, New York, and then was admitted to practice in both New York and New Jersey.
-Bedle married Althea Fitz-Randolph, the daughter of Hon.
-Bennington F. Randolph of Freehold, and they had six children.
+Bedle married Althea Fitz-Randolph, the daughter of Bennington F. Randolph of Freehold.
+They had six children.

 On March 23, 1865, Governor Joel Parker appointed Bedle as an associate justice of the New Jersey Supreme Court.
 He moved to Jersey City to be closer to the courts he served.
 He was re-appointed by Parker (who was serving his second term) in 1872 and served until his resignation in 1875 to assume his duties as governor.